sukolenvo/2024duCTF/solve/transmissions/index.md

 ## My struggle

 Quick google CCIR476 leads us to wiki page that explains that CCIR476 is a character enconding used in radio data protocol.
-So seems like we should start by decoding message.
-Article itself is not too friendly and doesn't explain much (too many technical words without definition for my liking), but there is important bit it stats that CCIR 476 is a 7-bit encoding.
+So seems like we should start by decoding the message.
+Article itself is not too friendly and doesn't explain much (too many technical words without definition for my liking), but there is important bit: CCIR476 encodes each character as 7-bits.

-This allows us quickly test if our input is indeed CCID476 message without investing hours in the wrong direction: length of input is 441 which is exactly 63 7bit words.
+This allows us quickly test if our input is indeed CCID476 message or not without investing hours moving in the wrong direction: length of input is 441 which is exactly 63 7bit words.
 Looks promising!

 Second link in google is https://blog.gcwizard.net/manual/en/ccitt-codes/08-what-is-ccir-476/ Which contains table that can be used for decoding:
 ![ccir476.png](./ccir476.png)

-So in first version I created alphabet with all characters I can understand and left others (CR, LTRS, FIGS) empty:
+So in the first iteration I created alphabet with all characters I can understand and left others (CR, LTRS, FIGS) empty:

 !!! note "Interation 1"
     ```py